-REGULAR FULL-TIME EMPLOYEE: Any employee whose compensation comes from the annual operating budget of the College.
-[Added 04/15/13]
+REGULAR FULL-TIME EMPLOYEE: Any full-time employee whose compensation comes from the annual operating budget of the College.

 ARTICLE I. NAME

-The name of this organization shall be the COLLEGE GOVERNANCE SYSTEM of Orange County Community College.
+The name of this organization shall be the College Shared Governance System of Orange County Community College.

 ARTICLE II.
 FUNCTIONS & OBJECTIVES

-- provide a means by which the membership may participate in the formation of policies and procedures for the College;
+- provide a means by which the membership may participate in decision-making processes and in the formation of policies and procedures for the College;

-- support the judicious operation of the policy-making process.
+- support the judicious operation of the decision-making process.

-B.) The objectives of this organization are to:
+B. The objectives of the College Shared Governance System are to:

-- recommend policies and procedures and offer advisory opinions to the President and administration of the College concerning teaching, learning and the work environment; this includes, but is not limited to, academic policies and standards, curriculum, staff development, planning & resource allocation, institutional research & assessment, academic technology, buildings and grounds, student affairs, and recruitment and retention in accordance with the regulations of the State University of New York and the Board of Trustees of the college;
+- recommend policies and procedures and offer advisory opinions to the President and administration of the College concerning teaching, learning, and the work environment; this includes, but is not limited to, academic policies and standards, curriculum, staff development, planning & resource allocation, institutional research & assessment, building and grounds, academic technology, sustainability, student affairs, and recruitment and retention in accordance with the regulations of the State University of New York and the Board of Trustees of the College;

 - provide a forum to ensure the opportunity for the exchange of ideas among members of the organization.